lindenb/jvarkit/docs/VcfScanUpstreamOrf.md

   * -r, -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --strong
+      only accept events that are related to 'Strong' Kozak pattern.
+      Default: false
     --uorf-only
       only print variants having something to say about an uorf
       Default: false